KITrokopter/Documentation/network_protocol/README.md

 Header header
 uint32 ID # the camera that should be activated/deactivated
 bool active
-bool global # if true, ID is ignored and all cameras are activated
+bool all # if true, ID is ignored and all cameras are activated
 ```

 ## Kalibrierungsauftrag